About This Project

 Who

-Our organization currently consists of five core team members with experience spanning academia, startups, nonprofit leadership, and chaplaincy:
+Our organization currently consists of four core team members with experience spanning academia, startups, nonprofit leadership, and chaplaincy:

 Who

-Our organization currently consists of five core team members with experience spanning academia, startups, nonprofit leadership, and chaplaincy:
+Our organization currently consists of four core team members with experience spanning academia, startups, nonprofit leadership, and chaplaincy:

 Who

-Our organization currently consists of five core team members with experience spanning academia, startups, nonprofit leadership, and chaplaincy:
+Our organization currently consists of four core team members with experience spanning academia, startups, nonprofit leadership, and chaplaincy:

 AI is raising deep questions that Buddhism has been exploring for millennia.